 Well-known games, preferably exclusive titles, are indispensable in order to be able to push large numbers of consoles over the sales counter.
 Nintendo seems to have learned a lot from the Wii U debacle.
 Instead of relying exclusively on titles with shallow entertainment value and high family compatibility, games from well-known franchises are regularly released for the Nintendo Switch, which among other things appeal to adult players.
 Wolfenstein: New Colossus or Skyrim from Bethesda, Doom from ID Software, recently even Diablo 3 from Blizzard Entertainment.
 The Californian games company stands for high quality and strict selection criteria when implementing suitable game concepts like no other development studio.
 The fact that Blizzard is implementing a game for the Nintendo Switch in-house is something of an accolade for the hybrid console.
 This fact alone shows where the journey could go in the next few months, because popular games like Overwatch could also be adapted for the switch; Paladins has shown that impressively.
 The team shooter from Hi-Rez Studios takes the same line as Blizzard's million shooter, but thanks to the free-2-play model it can be played by anyone for free.
 Technically, the whole thing works flawlessly.

-With the implementation of popular titles for adult gamers, Nintendo is also building on a strategy that has worked for consoles like the Xbox One or Playstation 4 for a long time: using the expectations of the players.
-Possible new announcements of popular brands are constantly floating around.
-Bit by bit, details about potential adaptations of gaming highlights for the Nintendo Switch are making their way to the public: this happened recently with Diablo 3.
-Other major game developers such as Bethesda are also actively considering further implementations, exploring technical feasibility - and thus further heating up the fire .
-What was rather uncertain with the Wii U is considered certain for the Nintendo Switch: gigantic games will appear.
+By implementing attractive titles for adult gamers, Nintendo is also building on a strategy that has long worked for consoles like the Xbox One or Playstation 4: taking advantage of players' expectations.
+Possible new announcements from popular brands are constantly floating around.
+Little by little, details about potential adaptations of gaming highlights are emerging Nintendo Switch to the public: this is what happened recently with Diablo 3.
+Other large game companies such as Bethesda are also actively thinking about further implementations, exploring technical feasibility - and thus further fueling the fire.
+What was rather uncertain with the Wii U is certain for Nintendo's Switch: gigantic games will appear.

 In addition to the titles that appeal to core gamers, Nintendo also uses the invaluable house advantage for the Switch to offer countless well-known franchises such as Super Mario, Yoshi, Legend of Zelda and especially Pokemon in revised or completely new variants.
 Pokemon in particular is considered an enormously powerful draft horse for every Nintendo console.
 The latest figures show that Pokemon is even the largest media brand in the world: since 1996, the brand Pokemon revenue of around 59 billion US dollars.
 If you have such strong franchises in your portfolio, you hardly have to worry about good console sales - assuming clever marketing.